 DEAL DESCRIPTION (cont’)

 As a member of TradeSpark, Enron will have the right but not the obligation to provide electronically Enron's prices for specified products to eSpeed, (ii) Enron will agree not to enter into contracts over the next 18 months with competing trading platforms that obligate Enron to post prices and (iii) TradeSpark customers will be able to enter into transactions with Enron upon Enron's prices through the TradeSpark platform.
 Enron will pay commissions to TradeSpark with respect to transactions entered into through TradeSpark, but will be eligible to participate in the volume discount program on those commissions which will be available for participants in TradeSpark.
-Finally, Enron will be able to "earn in" to additional shares of eSpeed convertible preferred stock convertible into ten-year warrants to acquire eSpeed common stock based upon transaction volume on TradeSpark attributable to Enron
+Finally, Enron will be able to "earn in" to additional shares of eSpeed convertible preferred stock convertible into ten-year warrants to acquire eSpeed common stock based upon transaction volume on TradeSpark attributable to Enron.

 eSpeed is the electronic trading spin-off of, and is majority owned by, Cantor Fitzgerald, the largest inter-dealer broker in the US fixed income market. eSpeed, Inc. enables electronic trading in B2B markets via the Internet and its global private network.
 The eSpeed system is an end-to-end trading solution, providing real-time and auction-based trade execution, risk management tools and back-end processing systems. eSpeed does not risk its capital as a market maker, but serves as the dealer’s broker, matching buyers and sellers and charging a transaction fee for its services.
 The Company's system is designed to enable market participants to transact business instantaneously, more effectively and at lower cost than traditional trading methods.
 Although initially concentrating in the debt credit markets (treasuries, Euro-bonds, interest rate swaps, etc.), eSpeed is rapidly expanding into electronic marketplaces for energy, communications, bandwidths and other illiquid or decentralized markets.